iyevenko/Knowledge-Repo/Control Theory/Model Predictive Control/Model Predictive Control Overview.md

 ---
 description: An overview of the essential elements of MPC, including models and modeling, stability assumptions, terminal constraints, and comparisons to other control schemes.
-It also includes examples of MPC, its applications, and scholarly articles related to it.
+It also includes examples of MPC, scholarly articles, basics of MPC, closed form solutions, hyperparameters, and references.
 ---
 # Model Predictive Control (MPC) Review